 This post is also available in: Spanish

-St. Joseph Cancer Center treats patients with hematologic (blood) and oncologic (cancer) diseases.
-The Medical Oncology Department, under the clinical leadership of Marc Rovito, MD, Medical Director of the St. Joseph Cancer Center, offers patients access to leading-edge chemotherapy, as well as targeted and biological modifier therapies.
+Penn State Health St. Joseph Center treats patients with hematologic (blood) and oncologic (cancer) diseases.
+The Medical Oncology Department, under the clinical leadership of Marc Rovito, MD, Medical Director of the Penn State Health St. Joseph Cancer Center, offers patients access to leading-edge chemotherapy, as well as targeted and biological modifier therapies.
 Medical Oncologists, Nurse Practitioners, and Oncology Nurses care for patients in our infusion room, which overlooks the beautiful Schuylkill Valley.
 During Tumor Board sessions, the oncologists interact with a multidisciplinary team of physicians–oncologists, surgeons, family doctors, pathologists, radiologists, specialists–who review specific patient cases and, together with the patient, makes recommendations for coordinated treatment.
 Eligible patients also are considered for appropriate pharmaceutical and national cooperative group clinical trials.